torproject/stem/docs/tutorial.rst

        "Hello World" for talking with Tor.
 This will step you through configuring Tor and writing your first script to talk with it.

+   * - .. image:: /_static/section/tutorial/soviet.png
+          :target: tutorial/to_russia_with_love.html

+     - .. image:: /_static/label/to_russia_with_love.png
+          :target: tutorial/to_russia_with_love.html

+       Rather than talking to Tor, we'll now talk **through** it.
+In this tutorial we'll programmatically start Tor then use it to read a site through mother Russia!

    * - .. image:: /_static/section/tutorial/mirror.png
           :target: tutorial/mirror_mirror_on_the_wall.html